TarikToha/SnapStory/README.md

 ## Capture & Generate

-1. Tap the **Take a Picture** button to open the camera
+1. Tap **Take a Picture** to open the camera
-2. Capture the image and wait for the Gemini model to respond
-3. The generated story is displayed in a scrollable view
+2. Gemini generates a short story from the photo
+3. Tap **Next** to visualize each sentence as an image
+4. Cycle through the AI-rendered illustrations of the story

 ---

 ## Run Locally

-Open the project in Android Studio and run on a physical device or emulator with camera support.
+Open the project in Android Studio and run on a device or emulator with camera support.

+Ensure `.env` is properly configured before building.

 ---